Mayfield throws 2 TD passes, Browns hold off Burrow, Bengals

 Mayfield made it a priority to get the ball early to Beckham, who had only three catches for 22 yards in the opener.
 Beckham finished with four catches for 74 yards.

-Mayfield completed 16 of 23 passes for 219 yards and one interception.
+Mayfield completed 16 of 23 passes for 219 yards with one interception.
+But he spread the ball to eight different receivers, and the Browns racked up 215 yards rushing.

+“You always want to get the ball in playmakers’ hands early, so those guys are in it,” Mayfield said.
+“I thought we made the most of our playmakers’ abilities.
+I’m surrounded by talent.
+I want to get the ball in their hands.”

 Chubb and Kareem Hunt were a potent 1-2 punch Cleveland.
 Hunt had a TD catch, ran for a score and rushed for 86 yards.